Meet the expert: Exploring computer science with Professor Ryan Ko

 “I went back to do some PhD studies in Singapore.
-Halfway through my PhD, I was headhunted by Hewlett-Packard Labs, which was an industry that focuses on creating Hewlett-Packard HP’s new products,” Professor Ko says.
+Halfway through my PhD, I was headhunted by Hewlett-Packard Labs, which was an industry that focuses on creating HP’s new products,” he says.

-According to Professor Ko, seeing some of his innovations and inventions be turned into patents or products at HP was very gratifying.
+According to Ryan, seeing some of his innovations and inventions turned into patents or products at HP was very gratifying.
 But he had his sights set on a more academic path, which led him to embark on a new role in New Zealand.

-“I actually wanted to be a professor, so I applied for and got a position at the University of Waikato New Zealand.
-There, I set up the first cyber security lab in New Zealand and through that process, the lab grew into an institute,” Professor Ko says.
+“I actually wanted to be a professor, so I applied for and got a position at the University of Waikato New Zealand," he says.

 “It was a very rewarding time, developing the national curriculum of cyber security for New Zealand – and then UQ came calling.”

-Today, Professor Ko is Chair and Director of UQ Cyber Security.
+Today, Ryan is Chair and Director of UQ Cyber Security.
 His applied research in cyber security focuses on returning control of data to cloud computing users.

-As a teacher at UQ, one of Professor Ko’s proudest memories features a student who walked into his classroom without any background in computer science.
+As a teacher at UQ, one of Ryan’s proudest memories features a student who walked into his classroom without any background in computer science.

 “One of my students came in without any computer science background, and I saw him taking on the computer science degree.
-After that, he went on to study a Master of Cyber Security,” Professor Ko says.
+After that, he went on to study a Master of Cyber Security,” he says.

-“He got promoted three times in one-and-a-half years.
+“He got promoted 3 times in 1.5 years.
 I felt so satisfied with the fact that I could have had a small contribution to his career and his life.
 And I can see that shapes the lives of many others in his network and in his family as well.”